Nablus olive soap for your souvenir.

 After several battles, Shechem was destroyed in the period of John Hyrcanus.

-A new city named as Flavia Neapolis was built near Shechem by the Roman emperor Vespasian.
+The new city named Flavia Neapolis was built near Shechem by the Roman emperor Vespasian.

-‘Neapolis’ means ‘new city’ in Greek, which later became the origin of the name of ‘Nablus’.
+Neapolis means new city in Greek, which later became the origin of the name Nablus.

-Nablus developed as a Roman city, with a new Colosseum, a theater, a racetrack and paving roads which still remain in its old city or environs.
+Nablus developed as a Roman city, with a new Colosseum, a theater, a racetrack, and paving roads that remain in its old city or environs.

-Palestine was conquered by the Crusades.
+The Crusades conquered Palestine.
+Christian and Samaritan communities were accepted again.
 Christian and Samaritan communities were accepted again.

 Saladin, the first sultan of Egypt and Syria, retook Palestine, Islamic system was redeveloped.

-Getting caught with a big earthquake and the attacks by the Mongol Empire or the invasion by the Bedouin, Palestine came under the control of The Mamluk Sultanate, then The Ottoman Empire.
+Getting caught by a big earthquake and the attacks by the Mongol Empire or the invasion by the Bedouin, Palestine came under the control of The Mamluk Sultanate, then The Ottoman Empire.

-During these periods, the production of olive oil soap or the pastries (such as knafeh) were developed in Nablus.
+During these periods, the production of olive oil soap or the pastries (such as knafeh) was developed in Nablus.

 Because its olive oil soap was a favorite of England Queen, Nablus became well known throughout the Arab world and Europe, also as a commercial center.

-The Ottoman Empire fell at the World War I. Palestine came under the control of the UK.
+The Ottoman Empire fell in World War I. Palestine came under the control of the UK.

-After the World War II, Jordan reigned over West Bank cities.
+After World War II, Jordan reigned over West Bank cities.

 After the Six-Day War, West Bank came under the occupation of Israel.

-As a result of the Oslo Accords, Nablus was designated as Area A, which allow Palestinian Authority its administrative power and police power.
+As a result of the Oslo Accords, Nablus was designated as Area A, which allowed Palestinian Authority its administrative and police power.

-However, there still remain settlements around the city, the economic activity has been limited.
+However, there remain settlements around the city, and economic activity has been limited.